VU-CSP/github-assignment-JMChoi23/editme.md

 _Write a question for your teacher below._

-Q: Hello, how much would the extra credit assignment be worth?
-Thank you.
+Q: Hello, how many points are deducted for a late assignment?
+Sorry for the inconvenience.